fellipecaetano/Wolf/README.md

 //...
 ```

-If you [Argo](https://github.com/thoughtbot/Argo) is your option for JSON decoding, you can define a `HTTPResource` for a `Decodable` value.
+If [Argo](https://github.com/thoughtbot/Argo) is your option for JSON decoding, you can define a `HTTPResource` for a `Decodable` value.
 If the described request may fail with an `ArgoResponseError`, the `ResponseSerializers` come for free:

 ```swift
 struct DecodableValue: Decodable {